AbhyangA 101

 FOR SORE, TENDER BREASTS and GENERAL BREAST MAINTENANCE: Work oil into your breast tissue using both hands, moving circularly & rhythmically.
 When entire breast feels anointed, work oil into sides of ribs lateral to the breast and up into the underarm.

-FOR PAINFUL PERIODS and GENERAL UTERINE MAINTENANCE: Work oil into abdominal area over reproductive organs, moving in a circular pattern up the right side and down the left side.
+FOR PAINFUL PERIODS and GENERAL UTERINE MAINTENANCE: Work oil into abdominal area, moving in a circular pattern up the right side and down the left side.
 To drive oil deeper into the tissues, lay down and cover abdomen with hot water bottle.
 Depending on amount of oil used, you may want to place a thin towel or piece of flannel between abdomen and water bottle.

 Follow up practices with a warm shower to remove excess oil.